mehulagg/gitlab_test/doc/install/system_architecture/redis.md

 ## Redis in a Scaled and Highly Available Environment

-This section is relevant for [Scalable and Highly Available Setups](../scaling/index.md).
+This section is relevant for [Scalable or Highly Available Setups](index.md).

 ### Provide your own Redis instance **(CORE ONLY)**